pmean/build-website/text/16/sparse-matrices.md

 alternatives.
 You can store the row and column locations for every non-zero element.
 This is the T format.
 With pointers, I showed the format with row locations and column pointers, but you could just as easily have listed the column location and row pointers.
+These are the?
-These are the (C and R formats), respectively.
+(C and R formats), respectively.

 If you matrix contains only zeros and ones, you can save a bit more